The Transformative Power of Backbends in Yoga

 Preparing the Body for Safe Backbends

-Warm-up is essential.
-Before moving deeper, include movements like:
+Warming up is essential.
+Before moving deeper, include movements such as:

 Cat-Cow